siddhardha-mns/Standup-Report/README.md

 ## 📄 License

 This project is licensed under the **Matrusri Academic Team (MAT) License**.
 Redistribution or modification is permitted **only** within Matrusri-affiliated projects or by authorized contributors.
 For more details, refer to the `LICENSE` file in this repository.

 ---

+## 🚀 Usage

+### Standup Reports
+- Interns submit daily standup reports (one per day)
+- Admins can add comments to any report via the Admin Panel (comments are visible to all)

+### Doubts/Queries
+- Interns can submit doubts/queries with their name and phone number on the new "doubts" page
+- Only techeads/admins (with the admin password) can view all submitted doubts

+---